MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-templates-knowledge-article.md

  As a knowledge manager, you can create knowledge article templates by defining the necessary fields such as Language, Title, Keywords, and Subject.
 These fields will be pre-populated when the author creates the article using the template, reducing the efforts to fill in these fields.

-You can create a knowledge article template either on the Customer Service Hub or on the Customer Service admin center (preview) app.
-Depending on your app, perform the following steps:
+You can create a knowledge article template in the Customer Service admin center (preview) or Customer Service Hub app by performing the following steps:

 1. Go to the **Article Templates** section.